 Community radio is an essential way for emerging artists to get their music heard

-With nearly 5 million weekly listeners across hundreds of community radio stations, there's a good chance you'll find your audience there.
+Are you an emerging artist?
+With nearly 5 million weekly listeners across hundreds of stations, community radio is a huge resource for musicians early in their career.

 Amrap (the Australian Music Radio Airplay Project) - is a free service that distributes music to community radio programmers and hosts.
 Community radio presenters also use Amrap to discover new Australian music for airplay.

-You can find 8CCC and over 300 other community radio stations on the Community Radio Plus App, which features a diverse range of community radio stations nationwide in one handy spot!
+You can find 94.7 The Pulse FM and over 300 other community radio stations on the Community Radio Plus App, which features a diverse range of community radio stations nationwide in one handy spot!

 Check out our article on pitching your music to community radio or learn about the role of community radio in Jen Cloher's career.
 If you still have some questions about what Amrap does, check out this tips piece.